None-later/rhce.co/content/rhcsa/configure_local_storage/list_create_delete_and_set_partition_type_for_primary_extended_and_logical_partitions.md

 Date: 2012-10-06
 Title: List, create, delete and set partition type for primary, extended, and logical partitions
 Objective: 20
-Category: 3.
+Category: c.
 Configure Local Storage - (RHCSA)
 Tags: RHCSA

 The official tool is now parted, but you can still use fdisk to create partitions.
 I'm a fan of fdisk, so thats what I will be using here.